GraydonHall42/GraydonHall42/README.md

 ### Welcome to my page! 👋
 My name is Graydon Hall, and I'm from Calgary, AB, Canada 🍁.<br>
-I have my BSc. in Mechanical Engineering ⚙️ and am now pursuing my Masters in Software Engineering 💻
+I have my BSc. in Mechanical Engineering ⚙️ along with my Masters in Software Engineering 💻

 ### Technologies and Skills 👨‍💻
 <p>